makobriar/Mako-Mentor/README.txt

 HOW TO EDIT DUTY JOURNALS
 `````````````````````````````````
+    Via MakoMentor.exe:
+    ````````````````````
+        1. Upon selecting a duty, click 'Edit' on the top bar.
+        2. After making your changes, click 'Save'.
+You're done!

+    Manually:
+    ````````````````````
         1. Open the 'data' folder and search for the dungeon you need.
             1a.
 If it doesn't exist, create a new folder under the proper
                 type, and copy the format of others.
                 AKA: Dungeon Name.html is the general guide, followed by
                 all the necessary files for tank, healer, and dps (even
                 if they have to be blank.)
         2. Edit it by using HTML.
 No need to add a <style> tag, that's all
            prepended by the 'default_style.html' file directly in the
            data folder.
         3. If you need to add an image, add whatever you need in the 'images'
            folder.
 I'm trying to add minimal icons for boss mechanics, so feel
            free to use those.
         4. When you're finished: that's it!
 Make sure your files are saved and
            they should pull up in Mako Mentor.

 TROUBLESHOOTING